VA Debt Management: Know Your Options

 Rights as a Debtor in VA Debt Collection Procedures

 The federal government has several safeguards in place to protect veterans and active service members.
-The Servicemembers Civil Relief Act (SCRA) includes several provisions, such as delaying payments and limiting interest rates to 6% on loans taken out before you join the military.
+The Servicemembers Civil Relief Act (SCRA) includes numerous provisions, such as delaying payments and limiting interest rates to 6% on loans taken out before you join the military.
+Access the full text of the SCRA (PDF) for more information.

 The Fair Debt Collections Practices Act also governs the practices of collection agencies.
-While the act does not have any Military-specific provisions, it is important to remember that as a veteran, you have the same rights as civilian consumers under this act when it comes to unfair collection practices.
+While the act does not have any military-specific provisions, it is important to remember that as a veteran, you have the same rights as civilian consumers under this act.
+This includes protection from unfair collection practices.

 If you are a Veteran facing financial hardship, request help immediately.
 The sooner you start dealing with your debt, the faster you’ll be able to find your financial footing again.